AI-Craft-Reprise/terraform-provider-adverity/docs/resources/datatype_mapping.md

 - **error_on_missing_columns** (Boolean) If set to true, the resource will throw an error if a column in the schema is not found in Adverity or vice versa.
 - **id** (String) The ID of this resource.
+- **replace_special_characters** (Boolean) If set to true, special characters in Adverity will be replaced by underscores, and names beginning with a number will start with an "n" instead.
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - **wait_for_columns** (Boolean) If set to true, the resource will wait until at least one column exists in the API before proceeding.